-Achalasia is a motility disorder in which the esophagus empties slowly.
+Achalasia is a motility disorder in which the esophagus (food tube) empties slowly.
 The delay results from poor opening of the lower esophageal sphincter (valve) in association with the loss of the normal, orderly muscle activity (peristalsis) that propels foods and liquids along the esophagus into the stomach.

 Symptoms of Achalasia

 The symptoms of achalasia most often occur during and after a meal.
-All patients experience the sensation of solids, and usually liquids, hanging up and passing slowly into the stomach.
+All individuals experience the sensation of solids, and usually liquids, hanging up and passing slowly into the stomach.
 This may occur several times a week or at every meal.

 Tests for Achalasia

 - Esophageal manometry involves placing a small tube with pressure sensors into the stomach, and slowly withdrawing while measuring lower esophageal valve pressure and peristalsis.
 All achalasia patients have abnormal relaxation (opening) of the lower esophageal valve combined with a lack of peristalsis (orderly wave progression) in the esophageal body.
 Sometimes the lower esophageal valve pressure will also be abnormally high.

 Treatment of Achalasia

 The goal of treating achalasia is to disrupt and open the lower esophageal valve to improve esophageal emptying and relieve symptoms.
 Unfortunately, no treatment is available to promote the return of peristalsis.

-Pneumatic dilatation – This procedure involves upper GI endoscopy with the passage of various size balloons to tear the esophagus from within, opening the valve.
+- Pneumatic dilatation – This procedure involves upper GI endoscopy with the passage of various size balloons to tear the esophagus from within, opening the valve.
 The procedure is done with conscious sedation and takes about 30 minutes, with a loss of one day of activity.
 The major complication, esophageal perforation (hole in the esophagus), is rare (less than 5%), but will require major surgery.

-Heller myotomy – Surgery for achalasia involves cutting the muscle (myotomy) from the outside via small laparoscopic sites on the abdomen.
+- Heller myotomy – Surgery for achalasia involves cutting the muscle (myotomy) from the outside via small laparoscopic sites on the abdomen.
 The procedure requires general anesthesia, hospitalization for up to two days, and limited activity for two weeks.
 The major side effect is cutting the muscle too much, causing bad acid reflux.

-Botulinum toxin – Botox can be injected into the esophagus and lower esophageal valve, via a needle passed through an upper endoscope.
+- Botulinum toxin – Botox can be injected into the esophagus and lower esophageal valve, via a needle passed through an upper endoscope.
 The toxin relaxes the sphincter, and thereby relieves symptoms.
 In young patients, symptoms relief is generally for only 3-6 months, while older patients may have relief for one year or longer.
 Adverse events are rare.

-© Copyright 2005-2007 by the International Foundation for Functional Gastrointestinal Disorders (IFFGD)
+© Copyright 2005-2014 by the International Foundation for Functional Gastrointestinal Disorders (IFFGD)

 Written for IFFGD and the American Motility Society (AMS).